Spacelift Intent»

 - MCP server URL:

-https://<account-name>.app.spacelift.io/intent/mcp - Tested clients: Claude Code, Claude Desktop (custom connectors), Gemini, Codex
+https://<account-name>.app.spacelift.io/intent/mcp - Tested clients: Claude Code, Claude Desktop (custom connectors), Gemini, Codex, VS Code, Cursor

 Prerequisites»